franciskoh/Singapore-Weather-Data-Analysis-2020-2024-/README.md

 - **Wind Speeds** peak early each year during the Northeast Monsoon.
 - **Thundery Showers** dominate forecasts, while rare weather events like haze are linked to regional environmental factors.

+For the full interpretation please refear to the Main.ipynb file

 ---

 ## How to Run